 - Pteridophytes can catapult their spores even at long distances because of the spring-like structures of these sporangia-containing spores.

-- Members of this phylum include pines, hemlocks, firs, and spruces, which all are characterized by having wood, and green needle-like or scale-like foliage.
+- Members of this phylum include pines, hemlocks, firs, and spruces, all characterized by wood and green needle-like or scale-like foliage.

 - The name “gymnosperm” literally means “naked seed“, which is exhibited by the members by having cones (or strobilus, plural: strobili) instead of seeds to reproduce.

 - Gymnosperms are considered to be heterosporous.
 This means that they produce two distinct types of cones for the male and female.
-Usually, male cones are smaller as compared to the large cone of the female.
+Usually, male cones are smaller than the large cone of female.

-- In relation to what was alluded above, gymnosperms are good sources of wood and paper.
-Aside from that, they provide food and habitat for animals, and in return, these animals become important in the dispersal of their propagules.
+- About what was alluded to above, gymnosperms are good sources of wood and paper.
+Aside from that, they provide animal food and habitat, and in return, these animals become important in dispersing their propagules.

 Giant Sequioa Tree

-- Angiosperms display a vast diversity of plants as they include trees, herbs, shrubs, bulbs, epiphytes (parasitic plants), and plants living in both marine and freshwater habitats.
+- Angiosperms display a vast diversity of plants, including trees, herbs, shrubs, bulbs, epiphytes (parasitic plants), and plants living in both marine and freshwater habitats.